ufraemke/scoutbeyond/PROJECT.md

 Research question:

-> What alternatives or complementary technologies exist to conventional spray cleaning for cleaning the interior of industrial tanks?
+> What physical alternatives or complementary technologies exist to conventional spray cleaning for cleaning the interior of industrial tanks?

 The system should identify solutions from: